trini16k/hello-world/README.md

 hello-world
 ===========

 Getting started with gitHub.

  WOW this is exciting!!!
+  WOW this is exciting!!!
+   WOW this is exciting!!!
+    WOW this is exciting!!!
+     WOW this is exciting!!!